LeeEd1/MS3-project/TESTING.md

 During my testing phases I have tested this site heavily on the devices that are in my household which are predominantly android and windows and corrected issues as they arrose.
 I had issues with forms on galaxy fold with the forms overlapping which I have corrected to the best of my ability.
 The site has been tested on galaxy s22, galaxy zfold4, alienware m15 r6, galaxy tab s7 and a desk top pc which are all fully functional.

 I have also tested this site on an iphone14 and have checked through developer tools all the available Apple devices.
-The only disadvantage to these being tested through devtools is that it doesn't hold the software that could potentially cause bugs.
+The only disadvantage to these being tested through devtools is that it doesn't replicate the software environment that could potentially cause bugs.
 However, if present, these bugs would have been discovered on my sisters iphone14 which I physically tested.

+I have also tested the site on Chrome, FireFox, Edge & safari with no issues found to date.

 Click here to return back to [README.md](README.md)